A duo have become the first brother and sister team to row across the Atlantic Ocean.

 Ms McLean’s love of rowing began at Cheltenham Ladies’ College, where she was co-captain of the rowing team before moving to the US to attend university.

-Her brother also started rowing while a student at Cheltenham College before moving to Miami for three years.
+Her brother also started rowing while a student at Cheltenham College before he too crossed the Atlantic, moving to Miami for three years after graduating.